• Skip to primary navigation

 If you try this recipe or any other recipe on the blog then don’t forget to rate the recipe and leave us a comment below.
 You can also follow us on Facebook, Twitter, Instagram and Pinterest to see what else we’re getting up to!

-Beer battered fish tacos on a round silver platter.
-There is a small bowl of pico to the side.
+Beer battered fish tacos on a round silver platter with a small bowl of pico to the side.

 Crispy, tender, and flavorful battered fish - topped with Baja white sauce, cabbage, and salsa.
 These beer battered fish tacos will put your favorite restaurant tacos to shame.